satttto/yumemi/README.md

 ## Test
 - Postman was used to manually check the behavior of the api
 - phpmyadmin was used to manually modify the database
-- Github actions was used to auto-test the code
+- Github actions was used to auto-test the code (CI)